varvet/serenade.js/README.md

 model.get('name')
 ```

-In browser which support Object.defineProperty, we can even set and get this
+In browser which support `Object.defineProperty`, we can even set and get this
 property directly, like so:

 ``` coffeescript